petepm/petepm.github.io/_posts/2026-01-10-humans-vs-ai-drums.md

 and/or recording drums.
 So, I encourage anyone to give it a try.
-If I like them enough to use in one of the releases (with some re-recorded guitars and probably vocals), I'll pay $100 for MIDI and $250 for high quality recorded audio.
+If I like them enough to use in one of the releases (with some re-recorded guitars, bass, vocals, etc.), I'll pay $100 for MIDI and $250 for high quality recorded audio.

 The deadline for submission is roughly March 31st, 2026.